 According to Hubspot, 85% of businesses use video as a marketing tool.
 Creating video content is on the agenda for so many marketers because it’s such a popular format.
 Video allows businesses to develop their brands and connect with their customers in a way that is fast, direct and increasingly popular.

 Video is especially useful when marketing for manufacturing companies.
-Video gives viewers the chance not only to see your products but to see them in place or in action.
+It gives viewers the chance not only to see your products, but to see them in place or in action.
 If you want to help your customers visualize your products and get to know your brand, creating video is one of the most engaging and far-reaching methods.

 Another great way to help customers understand what you do and what you can do for them is to attend a trade show.
 As well as helping to build brand recognition and authority, just because you are present, attending a trade show can also attract new leads and partnerships.